 When you start working on a database for the first time, what’s the first thing you want to see?
 A list of tables?
 No!
 Relational databases are so powerful because of their relationships.
 A list of tables and their columns doesn’t tell you anything about those.
 There’s a reason why DBAs print out database diagrams and post them on the walls.
 It’s because they’re the single best way to understand the database you’re working on.
 With modelDBA, the first thing you see when you open a database is an interactive table diagram.

 Here I’ve loaded the “sakila” example database provided by MySQL.
 Immediately, you can tell which tables are important to this database and which are less important and likely used for reporting.
 You don’t need to dig through column lists to figure out that staff members are associated with payments as well as rentals.
-You can see intuitively that the customer, staff and store tables are central to this database, based on all of the relationships that depend on them.
+Intuitively, you can see that the customer, staff and rental tables are central to this database, based on all of the relationships that depend on them.
 You immediately have some understanding of how the database, and the applications that use it, work.

 Click.
 Change.
 Done.